eleumik/eleusoft_jaxp_xpath_tests/README.md

 There are ~250 very simple tests that cross check behavior of different implementations, in compiled and standard version, for a total of 5632 tests.

-This project was born to cross check JXPath against Xalan and Saxon, leter on  has been expanded to include Jaxen.
+This project was born to cross check JXPath against Xalan first (2007) and then Saxon, later on  has been expanded to include Jaxen.

 Tested implementations
 ----------------------